Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability enables attackers to craft malicious messages that could be verified from any given known valid message/signature pair.
-This could lead to the acceptance of unauthorized or malicious messages as valid, potentially compromising the security of systems relying on the signature verification (GitHub Advisory).
+The vulnerability enables attackers to craft malicious messages that could be verified as valid from a given known message/signature pair.
+This could lead to the acceptance of unauthorized or malicious data in systems relying on secp256k1 signature verification.
+The issue is rated as Critical due to its potential impact on cryptographic verification systems (GitHub Advisory).

 Source: This report was generated using AI